travetto/travetto/module/app/README.md

 ```bash
 $ npm install @travetto/app
 ```

-Given that dependency injection is generally a pre-requisite for application execution, it stands as the primary entry point for application invocation.
-The [`Base`](https://github.com/travetto/travetto/tree/master/module/base) provides a simplistic bootstrap to allow for the application to run, but that is not sufficient for more complex applications.

-The module provides a decorator, `@Application` who's job is to register entry points into the application.
+The [`Base`](https://github.com/travetto/travetto/tree/master/module/base) module provides a simplistic bootstrap to allow for the application to run, but that is not sufficient for more complex applications.
+This module provides a decorator, `@Application` who's job is to register entry points into the application, along with the associated metadata.

+With the application, the `run` method is the entry point that will be invoked post construction of the class.
+Building off of the [`Dependency Injection`](https://github.com/travetto/travetto/tree/master/module/di), the `@Application` is a synonym for `@Injectable`, and inherits all the abilities of dependency injection.
+This should allow for setup for any specific application that needs to be run.

 For example:

 **Code: Example of @Application target**
 ```typescript